yashchitneni/teaching-tales/docs/Assessment_Quiz_Generation_Roadmap.md

 - [ ] No renames/moves of shared modules
 - [ ] No changes to existing proxy endpoints
 - [ ] Keep default flags false until rollout

+**Note**: Phase 5 successfully followed these guardrails with zero breaking changes.

 ---